wildpeaches/wildpeaches/src/_content/posts/2021-03-09-california-tumbles-into-the-sea.md

 [LiDAR](https://en.wikipedia.org/wiki/Lidar) may also be used on [drones](https://www.dronezon.com/learn-about-drones-quadcopters/best-lidar-sensors-for-drones-great-uses-for-lidar-sensors/) to create elevation point clouds.
 LiDAR measures distances from the drone to points on the ground by [timing a laser pulse](https://youtu.be/H2-Yp30TGk4) transmitted from the drone as the pulse reflects from a point and returns to the sensor.
 LiDAR only measures distances, so point colors are not available as they are in photogrammetry, but combining LiDAR with data from a camera can restore some sense of color, as [Aleks Buczkowski](https://geoawesomeness.com/author/geoa0578/) explains in his article, ["Drone LiDAR or Photogrammetry?
 Everything you need to know."](http://geoawesomeness.com/drone-lidar-or-photogrammetry-everything-your-need-to-know/) Other useful introductory articles are, ["Drone photogrammetry vs. LIDAR: what sensor to choose for a given application"](https://wingtra.com/drone-photogrammetry-vs-lidar/) and ["Should you Choose LiDAR or Photogrammetry for Aerial Drone Surveys?"](https://www.commercialuavnews.com/construction/choose-lidar-photogrammetry-aerial-drone-surveys).

-## Appendix B: Align points to an axis
+## Appendix B: Align Points to an Axis

 The point cloud needs to be rotated to get the direction vertical to the road aligned with the $z$-axis first, then the $x$-axis.
 As explained above, the first step is to shift all of the points so that the origin is located at a point near the edge of the road just before the washout.
 Do this by using the translation option and applying an inverse transform equal to the values of this point.